Millet dosa step-by-step recipe with photos.

 5. Add salt to the fermented batter and mix well

-6. Take a ladle full of batter and pour it in the center of the tawa.
+6. Take a ladle full of batter and pour it into the center of the tawa.
 Using the ladle or a small bowl gently spread the batter in a circular motion

 7. Pour ghee or oil onto the dosa